alejandrodnm/blog_posts/2018_02_24_living_in_the_shell/01_living_in_the_shell.md

 https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md

-Zsh is a UNIX shell and oh-my-zsh a framework for managing its configuration.
+Zsh is a UNIX shell and oh-my-zsh a framework for managing its configuration;
 It's like bash on steroids.

 I don't use many zsh plugins, besides syntax highlighting, the ones